Your goal once a new customer comes into your spa is to get them to come back. Follow these tips to turn new customers into repeat customers.

 - The probability of selling to an existing customer is 60-70%.
 The probability of selling to a new prospect is 5-20%.

 - 80% of your future profits will come from just 20 percent of your existing customers.

 - 65% of a company’s business comes from existing customers.
 (Source: smallbiztrends.com)

 Of course, it’s not always possible to have people return regularly, particularly if your spa is one part of the experience at a hotel or resort geared towards something like business travel.
 But obviously the property as a whole wants repeat guests and you are a big part of that equation.
 You might not get them back next week, but you may get them back in six months or next year.

-Here are 8 ways to turn new customers into repeat customers.
+Here are right ways to turn new customers into repeat customers.

 Provide the most incredible customer experience you possibly can